Pragnya45/googledrive_sheet_connect/README.md

 ### 🌐 4.
 Environment Variables Setup

-Create a `.env` file in the `frontend` directory and add the following variables:
+Create a `.env` file in the `root` directory and add the following variables:

 ```bash
 REACT_APP_BACKEND_URL=your-backend-url